pierredesaxce/WebAromaticityGenerator/README.md

 # Usage

-To use it, you just need to go into the project folder and use the following command :
+To use it for development purposes, you just need to go into the root folder of the project and use the following command :

 ```
 python3 server.py